11 Jan Winter Tribute | Jan 2017

 About the Photo

 It’s cold: Zero F (-17 C) and wind is blowing.
-Even with my thickest coat, I still feel really cold.
+Even with my warmest coat, I can still feel the chill.

 So how do birds survive such cold?

-Certainly, they can’t put on a hat or light a bonfire.
+Certainly, they can’t put on a hat or sit by a bonfire.

 This Mourning Dove has a way.
 As you can see in the photo, it found a secluded place where it could rest on dry leaves, puff up its feathers, and pull in its head.